stonstad/Stellar.Benchmarks/README.md

 # Results

-The following tests insert, delete, upsert, or query [records](https://github.com/stonstad/Stellar.Benchmarks/blob/main/Test%20Data/Customer.cs).
-For relational embedded databases (VistaDB and SQLite), column values are inserted directly via a table insert operation.
-For document oriented databases (VistaDB and FastDB), serialization is used.
-VistaDB uses BSON serialization and FastDB uses UTF8 JSON or MessagePack.
-[Full test results](https://github.com/stonstad/Stellar.Benchmarks/tree/main/Results) are available within this repository.
+The tests conducted involve inserting, deleting, upserting, or querying [records](https://github.com/stonstad/Stellar.Benchmarks/blob/main/Test%20Data/Customer.cs).
+For relational embedded databases like VistaDB and SQLite, operations are performed directly through table insertions.
+In contrast, document-oriented databases such as VistaDB and FastDB utilize serialization methods: VistaDB employs BSON serialization, while FastDB uses either UTF8 JSON or MessagePack binary.
+[Complete test results](https://github.com/stonstad/Stellar.Benchmarks/tree/main/Results) are available within this repository.

 ## Insert

-Inserts 1K, 5K, and 10K records.
-Each Op is an insert operation.
-At the end of each benchmark the database file size is captured.
-Testing LiteDB, SQLite, and VistaDB with larger datasets (i.e. 500K) is unfeasible due to test duraation.
-FastDB and SQLite offer the smallest storage footprint.
-FastDB inserts are substantially faster than its peers.
+The benchmarks involve inserting batches of 1K, 5K, and 10K records, with each operation focusing on an insert.
+After each benchmark, the size of the database file is recorded.
+Testing larger datasets, such as 500K records, with LiteDB, SQLite, and VistaDB is impractical due to the extended duration of these tests.
+FastDB and SQLite provide the smallest storage footprints among the databases tested.
+Notably, FastDB performs inserts significantly faster than its counterparts.

  Method      | Product | Op/s      | FileSize |
 ------------ |-------- |----------:|---------:|